HEEPidermis: a versatile SoC for BioZ recording: System overview

 \textbf{Current DAC (iDAC)} A pair of identical 8-bit iDACs allow to sink current from the tissue and into ground, from 0 to \SI{10}{\micro\ampere} in steps of \SI{40}{\nano\ampere}.
 They are implemented as binary current mirrors where the reference branch can be calibrated through the register interface to a 1\% error.
 Both iDACs are updated simultaneously from a memory-mapped register.
 The update can be periodic through an integrated timer to obtain arbitrary signal shapes, or on demand from the CPU for stimulation pulses or DC values.
 The DMA can be used to periodically provide new samples at a rate up to \SI{200}{\kilo\hertz} (for a full-range sweep, limited by the iDACs worst settle time).
 This allows, for example, the injection of a full-range sine of \SI{1}{\kilo\hertz} with $SQNR=72~\text{dB}$ or \SI{10}{\kilo\hertz} with $SQNR=65~\text{dB}$.
 As seen in \autoref{fig:dnl_inl}, post-layout simulations show a DNL below 0.25 LSB, and an INL below 0.4 LSB in the worst corner case (FF).

 \textbf{VCO-based ADC} A pair of Voltage-Controlled Oscillator (VCO)-based ADCs were integrated~\cite{alvero2026vcocare}.
 They can be used one at a time or in pseudo-differential mode.
 As seen in \autoref{fig:vco_transfers}, the VCO has an oscillation range from 36-\SI{887}{\kilo\hertz} in the range 408-\SI{800}{\milli\volt}.
 The output of one of the 31-taps of the oscillator increases a non-reset 26-bit counter that can be sampled either periodically through an integrated timer or on-demand from the CPU.
 The counter reading is differentiated (and subtracted, in pseudo-differential mode) before being placed into the memory-mapped output register.
 The outputs of each inverter of the oscillator are also exposed and can be used to compute the phase difference and gain up to 6-bit resolution in the high-performance operational region of the VCO (at low oscillation frequencies this is obscured by phase noise).
 The counter width was fixed at 26 bits, so the result after adding these 6-bits could fit in a 32-bit word.
+The large counter size enables longer sampling periods, which improve sensitivity, but does not translate into larger ENOB.
 During impedance measurement, adjustment of the injected current DC value sets the operating point of the VCO.
 Higher input voltages will yield a higher gain and thus SNR, but will also drastically increase power up to \SI{20}{\micro\watt}, mainly due to the counter update frequency, as seen in \autoref{fig:vco_transfers}.
 Power can be reduced by an order of magnitude by lowering the operational point, and SQNR can be compensated for by increasing the oversampling ratio.